cascadiajs/2018.cascadiajs.com/src/markdown/react-training.md

 ---
-path: "/react-training"
 title: "Advanced Topics and Patterns for React-based Web Apps"
 ---
-Formidable will hold a full-day workshop on how to work with animations, forms, routing, and more with your React-based web apps.
+Formidable will hold a full-day React training workshop on **Saturday, November 17th** following the conference.
+The workshop with cover how to work with animations, forms, routing, and more with your React-based web apps.
+More info on the workshop and how to register below!

 ### Prerequisites